YouYueHuang/test_on_AWS_EC2/P3-Behavioral-Cloning/README.md

 #### Color Space
 ---

-Nidia model used YUV color space, and there are also other color space which could recognize the boudary of road and not-road part
+Nvidia model used YUV color space, and there are also other color space which could recognize the boudary of road and not-road part
 (1) Y in YUV
 (2) L in LAB
 (3) LS in HLS